Com-Vis/SeFi-IDE/index.md

 We note that T2I models have learned a robust general concept prior for various subcategories, e.g., different human identities falling under the broad concept of ''person'', which could act as an anchor for regularizing subject embedding.
 Furthermore, when ''Obama'' is replaced with ''Hillary'' in prompts, the attention maps for each token remain similar.
 Thus, we propose the subject-wise attention loss, which encourages the effect of each token to align with those from a reference prompt for dual optimization of controllability and subject similarity.

 ![](/static/image/why_kvsplit.png)
 When it comes to the generation of images with controllable attributes, previous methods fail to generate examples like ''an old person''.
-(1)**Attention Mismatch**: The ${K}$ feature cooperates with the image feature ${Q}$ to decide how to sample from the feature ${V}$.
+By analyzing the generation process of Stable Diffusion, we believe this is due to two reasons: (1)*Attention Mismatch*: The ${K}$ feature cooperates with the image feature ${Q}$ to decide how to sample from the feature ${V}$.
 However, the attention map is unmatched for prompts like ''beard'' or ''closed''.
-(2)**Insufficient ${V}$ Feature**: Even though the attention is correct, the ${V}$ feature from prompt ''an old Emma Watson/Rich Sommer'', as a detailed texture feature provider, can not reflect the ''old'' on ''Emma Watson/Rich Sommer''.
-We address this challenge by disentangling the ${K}$ and ${V}$ features, which is helpful in achieving fine-grained subject attribute control.
+(2)*Insufficient ${V}$ Feature*: Even with a similar attention map (same $K$), the $V$ feature from prompt ''an old Emma Watson/Rich Sommer'', functioning as a provider of detailed texture features, may not adequately represent the ''old'' on them.
+We address this challenge by setting different $K$ or $V$ while keeping the other same as comparison methods.
+This observation underscores the impact of separately optimizing embeddings for $K$ and $V$ in facilitating semantic-fidelity generation.

 ---